-personally attend the court to be examined about the existence and whereabouts and value of any property that might be seized under the warrant including any debts due to the offender.
+personally attend the court to be examined about —

+(c) the existence and whereabouts and value of any property that might be seized under the warrant including any debts due to the debtor; and

+(d) the existence and whereabouts of any vehicle licensed in the name of the debtor.

-(2) An order under subsection (1) may include an order that the offender bring and produce to the court any document relevant to the matters about which the offender may be examined.
+(2) An order under subsection (1) may include an order that the debtor bring and produce to the court any document relevant to the matters about which the debtor may be examined.

 (3) Rules of court made under the Magistrates Court (Civil Proceedings) Act 2004 may deal with the practice and procedure relating to examinations under subsection (1).

 [Section 69 amended by No. 8 of 1996 s.
 9; No. 59 of 2004 s.
-107.]
+107; No. 48 of 2012 s.
+32 and 43.]

-70. Determining an offender’s interest in property
+70. Determining a debtor’s interest in property

 (1) In this section —